bpaquet/aerodis/README.md

 I have deployed one instance of Aerodis on each PHP server, and achieve 50k queries per second on each server, and reach 500k queries per second on a five nodes Aerospike cluster.

+# Why in Go ?

+First try was to implement the (Redis interface in PHP, using the PHP Aerospike drivers)[https://github.com/bpaquet/aerospike_redis_php].
+This solution has two problems:
+* the Aerospike PHP driver has slow update cycle, and some problems (this (one)[https://github.com/aerospike/aerospike-client-php/issues/111] for example).
+* PHP is still mono-thread multi-process, so some optimizations can not be done easily (like an in-memory cache for example).

+Why use Go to write a new proxy ?
+Because it's easier than C, and Go Aerospike drivers has good performance.

 # What is implemented ?